 Exploring the emergence of the female action hero with Kathryn Bigelow’s quietly influential cop thriller

 With Blue Steel, director Kathyrn Bigelow achieves something quite special.
 In an era of male-dominated action movies she forges a heroine who makes gender arbitrary, who confronts the deep-rooted chauvinism of bureaucracy and challenges the woman’s role in a traditionally male profession, one that portrays her gender as fundamentally helpless.
-In a working environment where brotherhood ― an expression that is far more literal here than its general sentiment suggests ― is an elemental requirement, Jamie Lee Curtis’ rookie cop doesn’t depend solely on her femininity; nor does she veer toward the hypermasculine.
-Her heroism is hard-earned and intrinsically human, the result of a threat she has no choice but to confront.
+In a working environment where brotherhood ― an expression that is far more literal here than its general sentiment suggests ― is an elemental requirement, Jamie Lee Curtis’ rookie cop doesn’t depend solely on her femininity.
+Nor does she veer toward the hypermasculine.
+Her heroism is hard-earned and grounded in personal conflict, the result of a threat she has no choice but to confront.
 She is scared but never powerless.
 She defends herself because nobody else can.

-Things would gradually change for the better.
+There were exceptions, characters who would pave the way for 21st century action heroines.
 With modern society’s continued enlightenment came the emergence of female ass kickers, characters who proved a much more varied bunch.
 Some, like martial arts expert Cynthia Rothrock, were very much in the alpha male mode, but others had much more depth to their arsenal.
 Female action stars of this variety began to emerge following the civil rights movement, a time when the woman’s role in fighting for civil liberties became more widespread and widely documented.
 There were many singular voices prior to the civil rights movement, many groups who were systematically toppled or oppressed, sacrificing more than the kind of self-serving Twitter rants that only serve to cheapen feminism as a concept, but the civil rights period was a huge leap forward in the fight against private power and all that it encompasses, so much that the first female action star was also black.

 I said put the gun down.
 Now!Megan Turner